Transitioning a Loved One into Hospice Care

 6. Role of Hospice Care in Providing Comfort

 Hospice care is dedicated to ensuring the highest level of comfort, dignity, and support for individuals facing life-limiting illnesses as well as their families.
-It involves a multidisciplinary approach that focuses on addressing various aspects of care to enhance the quality of life during the end-of-life journey.
+It is a multidisciplinary approach that focuses on addressing various aspects of care to enhance the quality of life during the end-of-life journey.

 Effective Pain Management